crowdsecurity/crowdsec/tests/README.md

 Run Postgres somewhere, version 10 or above - easy to do in a docker container.

+You also need to install a postgresql-client package or equivalent, to provide recent pg_dump and pg_restore executables (not older than the PG version in the docker container).

 ```
 $ sudo docker run --detach --name=postgres -p 5432:5432 --env="POSTGRES_PASSWORD=postgres" postgres:latest
 ```